GenAI Is No Silver Bullet for Qualitative Research in Software Engineering

 \subsection{Pitfalls}

 GenAI assistance in qualitative research comes with several potential pitfalls.
 One major concern is \textbf{overgeneralisation from narrow tasks and data}.
-While there is evidence of success in annotation, these results do not extend to more interpretive tasks such as theme synthesis, theory building, or ethnography, nor do they readily generalize across the heterogeneous data types common in software engineering, such as source code, version control traces, issue discussions, design documents, and interview transcripts.
+The positive results discussed in Section~\ref{sec:slr} mostly concern annotation, summarization, or human-in-the-loop support on bounded inputs.
+There is limited support for GenAI in theme synthesis, theory building, or ethnography, and the existing findings do not readily generalize across the heterogeneous data types common in software engineering, such as source code, version control traces, issue discussions, design documents, and interview transcripts.
 Moreover, existing evidence largely examines whether GenAI can approximate the judgments of a single human coder in tightly scoped settings; it remains unclear whether GenAI can meaningfully substitute for multiple coders, or support consensus-building roles, which are central to many qualitative analysis practices.
-The current evidence base should not be misinterpreted as GenAI \emph{solving} qualitative research~\cite{barros2025large} (nor that this is a desired goal).
+The current evidence base should therefore not be misinterpreted as GenAI \emph{solving} qualitative research~\cite{barros2025large} (nor that this is a desired goal).

 Another limitation is the \textbf{lack of context and interpretive depth}.
+LLMs excel at pattern recognition, but they lack socially embedded sensemaking~\cite{alqazlan2025novel}.
+This means they are poorly positioned to notice negative cases that should force analysts to revise an emerging explanation rather than merely add another label~\cite{unphon2010architecture}.
+They are also unlikely to detect what Eriks{\'e}n calls \emph{inverted indexicality}: traces of artifacts, actors, or routines outside the immediate excerpt that are not present in the data fragment itself, but are crucial for interpretation~\cite{eriksen1998knowing}.

-LLMs excel at pattern recognition, but they lack socially embedded sense making~\cite{alqazlan2025novel}.
-This shortcoming is fundamentally at odds with constructivist approaches such as grounded theory, where researchers interpret interconnected socio-technical artifacts (code, bug reports, docs, meeting notes) and lived experiences together, reflecting on their positionality and interpretations.
-In these settings overall efficiency (e.g., number of transcripts parsed, or number of codes generated) is rarely the limiting factor.
+This limitation matters most for approaches such as grounded theory, ethnography, or reflexive thematic analysis, where researchers interpret interconnected socio-technical artifacts and lived experiences together, often in dialogue with prior theory, and where the researcher reflects on their positionality~\cite{sharp2016ethnographic,DeSousa2025}.
+In these settings overall efficiency (e.g., number of transcripts parsed, or number of codes generated) is not the limiting factor.